mmatongo/toledo/README.md

 ## Features

-- Fast
+- Fast.
-- Minimal
+- Minimal.
-- Lightweight
+- Lightweight.
 - Works on `BASH`, `ZSH`, `DASH`, `YASH`.
 Sorry `ASH`.
 - Works on macOS but you need `oh-my-zsh` installed.
+- POSIX compliant (to a certain extent).

 ## Table of Contents